davipm/react-context-auth-node-register/README.md

 # Freelancer Platform

-Register company's, Freelancer, say your price, and receive contacts
+Register company's, Freelancer, say your price, and receive contacts with simple authentication.

 ### Prerequisites